Colusa supes ask for local control of reopening

 Colusa County was assigned to the purple tier – which is the most restrictive of the four levels.
 Hair salons and barber shops were allowed to reopen indoor operations with modifications on Monday at this level and restaurants are allowed to continue operating outdoors only but many other sectors, including schools, remain closed at this tier.

-According to the letter, Colusa County would need to report less than one positive case per day in order to advance within the tiered system.
+According to the letter, Colusa County would need to target less than one positive case per day in order to advance within the tiered system.

 “Moreover, the data that the state is using to determine a county’s assigned tier often includes duplicate counts, essentially handcuffing us from realizing any real advancement at all,” it was stated in the letter.
 “Continuing these shutdowns will result in further declines in the economic, emotional and mental health of our community.”